umpyre-code/turnstile/src/templates/welcome.md

   someone's inbox and trigger a notification (provided they have notifications enabled), make sure you price your messages at or above their RAL.
-- Messages are always end-to-end encrypted, and they're stored on the client side only.
-In other words: we can't read your messages, and we don't hang on to your messages 30 days.
-Everything is deleted from our servers.
+- Messages are always end-to-end encrypted, and they're stored on the client side only after 30 days.
+Everything is deleted from our servers once delivered.
 - We don't retain any behaviourial data that includes personally identifiable information, either about you or the contents of your messages.
 For example, we don't read your messages so we can target you with ads (there